phetsims/natural-selection/doc/implementation-notes.md

 This sections describes patterns and features that are specific to PhET-iO instrumentation.
 PhET-iO is a PhET product that is described at https://phet-io.colorado.edu.
 If you're not familiar with PhET-iO, you can skip this section.

 **PhetioGroup is encapsulated**: `PhetioGroup` manages dynamic elements.
-The dynamic elements in this sim are instances of [Bunny](https://github.com/phetsims/natural-selection/blob/master/js/common/model/Bunny.js) and `Wolf`.
-Instances of `Bunny` are created by `BunnyGroup`, which is private to `BunnyCollection`.
-Instances of `Wolf` are created by `WolfGroup`, which is private to `WolfCollection`.
+The dynamic elements in this sim are instances of [Bunny](https://github.com/phetsims/natural-selection/blob/master/js/common/model/Bunny.js) and [Wolf]((https://github.com/phetsims/natural-selection/blob/master/js/common/model/Wolf.js)).
+Instances of [Bunny](https://github.com/phetsims/natural-selection/blob/master/js/common/model/Bunny.js) are created by [BunnyGroup](https://github.com/phetsims/natural-selection/blob/master/js/common/model/BunnyGroup.js), which is private to [BunnyCollection](https://github.com/phetsims/natural-selection/blob/master/js/common/model/BunnyCollection.js).
+Instances of [Wolf](https://github.com/phetsims/natural-selection/blob/master/js/common/model/Wolf.js) are created by [WolfGroup](https://github.com/phetsims/natural-selection/blob/master/js/common/model/WolfGroup.js), which is private to [WolfCollection](https://github.com/phetsims/natural-selection/blob/master/js/common/model/WolfCollection.js).
 This pattern of using a "Collection" wrapper hides the details of PhetioGroup from all other parts of the simulation.

 **IO Types delegate to Core Types**: IO Types handle serialization of elements that are instances of Core Types.
 For example, [BunnyIO](https://github.com/phetsims/natural-selection/blob/master/js/common/model/BunnyIO.js) is the IO Type that serializes the [Bunny](https://github.com/phetsims/natural-selection/blob/master/js/common/model/Bunny.js) Core Type.
 Throughout this simulation, each IO Type delegates serialization to its associated Core Type.
 This ensures that the API of the Core Type is not violated by acccessing private members.